bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

    :emphasize-lines: 3,20-22,25-27

 .. seealso::
-    To find out more about annotations, see :ref:`userguide_annotations` in the user guide.
+    To find out more about the different kinds of annotations in Bokeh, see :ref:`userguide_annotations` in the user guide.

 .. panels::
     :column: col-lg-6 col-md-6 col-sm-6 col-xs-12 p-2